Cast Iron Cinnamon Apples

 Are some apples better for cooking?

 Absolutely!
 The different apple varieties are used for three different purposes.
 Those three purposes include eating, juicing and, the one I will be doing in this recipe, cooking.
+My favorite apples for this recipe are honey crisp and Granny Smith apples.
+What I really love is that this recipe doesn't use white sugar.
+The apples are sweet enough to make this really yummy.

 How do you tell if an apple is a cooking apple?

 Some apples are sweet while others are tart.
 Some variety of apples may be crisp while other varieties may have a softer texture.
 My preference is to use both tart and sweet apples when I cook with them.
 Cooking apples are generally larger and can be more tart than apples that are bred for eating.
 Enter the Granny Smith Apple and the Gala Apple varieties.
-The combination of these apples blend a fantastic tart and sweet flavor together for a delicious side dish.
+The combination of these fresh apples blend a fantastic tart and sweet flavor together for a delicious side dish.

 What’s in Cast Iron Cinnamon Apples?